 Just you!
 With publicly ticketed games: If your group doesn't grab all the tickets for a particular time, you might be paired with other folks to join forces in your escape.

 I have two groups of 2-5 players and we want to play against each other, how does that work?

 The revolutionary Eventide Departure features two digitally connected copies, enabling teams to race against the clock and each other in an experience you'll never forget!
-On our TICKETS PAGE, games of the Eventide Departure are sold in pairs at the same time slot, denoted by "A" and "B".
+On our TICKETS PAGE, games of the Eventide Departure are sold in pairs at the same time slot, denoted by "Red" and "Blue".
 Simply grab both games (they're identical) at the same time and bring your brains, we'll take care of the rest.
 Dueling is strictly optional.